Eurofighter Typhoon: Airframe overview

-The Typhoon is a highly agile aircraft both at supersonic and at low speeds, achieved through having an intentionally relaxed stability design.
-It has a quadruplex digital fly-by-wire control system providing artificial stability, as manual operation alone could not compensate for the inherent instability.
-The fly-by-wire system is described as "carefree", and prevents the pilot from exceeding the permitted manoeuvre envelope.
-Roll control is primarily achieved by use of the ailerons.
-Pitch control is by operation of the canards and ailerons, because the canards disturb airflow to inner elevons (flaps).
-The yaw control is done by a large, single rudder.
+The Typhoon is a dual engine, loosely coupled delta canard tailless design featuring a 53-degree leading edge sweepback, relaxed stability, and a digital fly-by-wire control system.
+It is a highly agile aircraft at all speeds, subsonic and supersonic, achieved by having intentionally relaxed stability, combined canard and flaperon control surfaces, and a very low wing loading.
+The quadruplex digital fly-by-wire control system manages the inherent instability, allowing better maneuverability than direct pilot control.
+It is described as "carefree" and prevents the permitted manoeuvre envelope being exceeded.
+Roll control is primarily achieved by differential use of the flaperons.
+Pitch control is by coupled operation of the canards and flaperons.
+The wing leading edges are fitted with automatic movable slats.
+A single large rudder provides yaw control.
 Engines are fed by a chin double intake ramp situated below a splitter plate.
+A hydraulically operated air-brake is integrated behind the cockpit, moving into a near-vertical position to maximise drag when required.

-The Typhoon features lightweight construction (82% composites consisting of 70% carbon fibre composite materials and 12% glass fibre reinforced composites) with an estimated lifespan of 6,000 flying hours.
+The Typhoon uses lightweight construction (82% composites consisting of 70% carbon fibre composite materials and 12% glass fibre reinforced composites) as well as aluminium lithium and titanium components on leading edge surfaces.
+The airframe has an estimated lifespan of 6,000 flying hours.

 Radar signature reduction features

-Although not designated a stealth fighter, measures were taken to reduce the Typhoon's radar cross section (RCS), especially from the frontal aspect; An example of these measures is that the Typhoon has jet inlets that conceal the front of the engines (a strong radar target) from radar.
-Many important potential radar targets, such as the wing, canard and fin leading edges, are highly swept so they will reflect radar energy well away from the front.
-Some external weapons are mounted semi-recessed into the aircraft, partially shielding these missiles from incoming radar waves.
-In addition radar-absorbent materials (RAM), developed primarily by EADS/DASA, coat many of the most significant reflectors, such as the wing leading edges, the intake edges and interior, the rudder surrounds, and strakes.
+Although it is not considered a stealth fighter, measures were taken to reduce the Typhoon's radar cross section (RCS), especially from the frontal aspect.
+For example, the Typhoon has jet inlets that conceal the front of the engines, a strong radar target, from radar.
+Many important potential radar targets, such as the wing, canard, and fin leading edges, are highly swept so they will reflect radar energy well away from the front.
+Some external weapons are mounted semi-recessed into the aircraft, partially shielding them from incoming radar.
+In addition, radar-absorbent materials (RAM), developed primarily by EADS/DASA, coat many of the most significant reflectors, such as the wing leading edges, the intake edges and interior, the rudder surrounds, and strakes.

 The manufacturers carried out tests on the early Eurofighter prototypes to optimise the low observability characteristics of the aircraft from the early 1990s.
 Testing at Warton on the DA4 prototype measured the RCS of the aircraft and investigated the effects of a variety of RAM coatings and composites.
-Another measure to reduce the likelihood of discovery is the use of passive sensors (PIRATE IRST), which minimises the radiation of treacherous electronic emissions.
+Passive sensors (PIRATE IRST), which minimise the radiation of revealing electronic emissions, also reduce the likelihood of discovery.
 While canards generally have poor stealth characteristics from side because of corner to hull, the flight control system is designed to maintain the elevon trim and canards at an angle at which they have the smallest RCS.